FishlandicFishy/lexicring/wiki/tvb_fictional_islands.md

 Island de Orange (Chinese: 橙不忍島) is a fictional island country.
 It speaks both Cantonese and English.
 It has a prison.[^0430]

+The island is said to only have two chefs.

 ### Politics

 Importing orange products is prohibited and is liable to life imprisonment, as a certain type of orange is considered to be sacred in the country.[^0430] However, tangerines are allowed.